 Call 911, or Make Sure Someone Else Calls

 While you are scanning your body and checking in with your injuries, someone needs to call 911.
 It is all too common for the driver who caused an accident to try to downplay the situation and convince the victim to not call 911 and to not make a big deal out of it, and while you are overwhelmed with adrenaline and panic it can be easy to second guess yourself.
 Remember: when in doubt, call 911.
 If you are hurt, it should not be up to you to decide how to handle the accident scene, determine how the crash was caused, and assess your own injuries.
 There are professionals who will be dispatched to the accident to take these actions for you.

 If you do not call 911, there are a few significant details that will be missing from your upcoming insurance claim: an accident report from the responding police officer, initial documentation about your injuries from the EMTs, and concrete information provided by you and the other driver to a third party.
 Without an accident report, the other driver can “forget” key information, or may outright deny facts about the collision that paint them in a negative light.
 If that ends up being the case in your own claim, all of a sudden it is your word against theirs while you are trying to recover from serious injuries, which can cause a significant amount of unnecessary stress, and may ultimately lead to you getting far less money than you deserve.

 Get Medical Attention

 During a personal injury claims process, for motorcycle accidents and all other accidents, the insurance company will need to see proof of any injury that you claim.
-If you experience whiplash but you have no medical records proving this injury, there is no reason for the insurance company to voluntarily pay for these damages, and there are no laws in Florida that say otherwise.
+If you experience whiplash but you have no medical bills or records proving this injury, there is no reason for the insurance company to voluntarily pay for these damages or the pain and suffering they caused, and there are no laws in Florida that say otherwise.
 See a doctor, both for your own injury recovery, and to support your upcoming personal injury claim after a motorcycle accident.

 Hire an Attorney